 How much does a solar power system cost?

+It’s now easier and more affordable than ever to go solar.
 There is no better way for you to maximize the return on your solar investment and increase the resale potential on your home than with a home solar system installed by SolarCraft.
 Plus, a solar electric system is exempt from increased property tax assessment!
-It is also good for your pocketbook and protects you from increasing energy costs.
+It is good for your pocketbook and protects you from increasing energy costs.

 Solar Incentives & Rebates